Authentic Lessons for 21st Century Learning

 Explain

-Students compare their definitions of history with the dictionary definition.
+Students compare their definitions of history to the dictionary definition.

 Extend